Why Is Ronda Worth the Drive From Sabinillas?

 Key spots to find in the old town:

 - Palacio de Mondragón — A 14th-century Moorish palace with beautiful courtyards perched on the cliff edge.
-Now houses the municipal museum with exhibits on Ronda's history. €3.50 entry.
+Now houses the municipal museum with exhibits on Ronda's history. €3 entry (free on Wednesdays for EU citizens).

 - Iglesia de Santa María la Mayor — A church built on the site of Ronda's main mosque.
 The minaret was converted into a bell tower.
 A visible layer of history in stone.